mayalaribee/battleshipgame/README.md

 # battleshipgame
 CS32 project
-two opponents play battle ship against eachother through servers so far, the servers connect and allow for an individual to chose a ship. the start to the players setting up their game has begun, I made a class with several functions in it that update different aspects of the board to show how the ships are changing as they make their guesses
-Once there are no ships left it prints you have won and the game is over.
-I used ai to help guide me through the visualization process for the board, as well as through any debugging issues that I needed help on.
-That being said this was only guidance and it was not writing my code for me but helping me with my thinking.
+To start off, you can ignore the player1.py, player_setup, socket32, Player2.py and setup attempt 2.
+All of these were written in attempt to connect two players across servers.
+As I progressed through this I could not get through the debugging to connected the two servers, which I believe was partially due to the fact that I was using the socket from pset 3.
+That being said, I switched to a local game mode as seen in gameplay.
+This code allows two players to place ships on seperate boards and take guesses at the other players board without seeing it as one does in battleship.
+When either player sinks all of the others ships it prints out a statement that they have won.
+Throghout this project I used chat gpt as a guide to help me establish the board when it came to formulating the board.
+However, while I was using it, it was guiding me not directly writing the code for me.
+I have written out explanations for any tough code next to it, as well as any code that I was advised to use from ai.